 To activate your account: (you only need to do this once).

 1. Click on the License Portal link: https://otlb.us.thentiacloud.net/webs/otlb/service/#/login

 2. Click “Activate Now" at the bottom of the screen.

 3. Enter the Email Address that you have on file with the board, your Birth Date and your Oregon License number.
-If you do not have your license number you can find it on the Licensee Look Up on the home page of the OTLB website.
+If you do not have your license number you can find it on the Online License Search on the home page of the OTLB website.